-- Mission of the LCL The mission of the Lansing Community Library is to maintain and improve the quality of life for the citizens of the Lansing community by providing access to information, cultural resources and opportunities for personal enrichment.
-The Lansing Community Library will provide informational, educational and recreational reading for users for all ages.
-The Lansing Community Library will provide expertise and current technology for equal access to high quality library services, materials, personnel and facilities.
-The Lansing Community Library will always seek to have a dynamic dialogue with the residents of this area to ensure that it is addressing community needs. - 2.
-Size and scope of LCL resources - The LCL is a public institution that is supported primarily through the library tax levy collected from residents living within the Lansing Central School District.
+- 1. - 2.
+Dialogue - The Lansing Community Library will always seek to have a dynamic dialogue with the residents of this area to ensure that it is addressing community needs.
+Some examples of the ways the library connects information is by monitoring holds list, surveying patrons, taking patron requests, working with local schools, and obtaining input from system requests..

+3. Size and scope of LCL resources - The LCL is a public institution that is supported primarily through the library tax levy collected from residents living within the Lansing Central School District.
 The library has a board of trustees that is elected by the community.
-The LCL is physically small but serves a population of approximately 11,000 with various backgrounds and needs.
+The LCL is physically small but serves the greater Lansing community with various backgrounds and needs.